 Practice Answering Questions

 One of the greatest strengths you can have in an interview is preparation.
-Knowing what questions might be asked ahead of time can help you not appear so nervous or unsure of yourself and confidence is always a strength.
+Knowing what questions about facility management might be asked ahead of time can help you not appear so nervous or unsure of yourself and confidence is always a strength.
 Having a friend or loved one ask questions about past successes and failures and what you are capable of is extremely helpful in readying your brain for the real thing.
 Practice makes perfect, right?

 Move Weaknesses to Strengths